kannikakabilar/Kannika-Notas/Checkpoint/README.md

 22\.
 4-Directional type of Q using BFS - LeetCode Q994, LeetCode Q1765

 23\.
 Trickier but follows a routine BFS Q - LeetCode Q752, LeetCode Q433
-Hint-Note: Use HashMaps with BFS to keep track of the 'strings' that you have already visited
+<br>Hint-Note: Use HashMaps with BFS to keep track of the 'strings' that you have already visited

 24\.
 BFS Q that tests your Sorting knowledge - LeetCode Q2471